 Reading and Spelling

 We have a systematic yet creative approach to the teaching of reading and spelling.
-From Nursery onwards, children are taught using the Letters and Sounds programme to recognise sounds (phonemes) and letters (graphemes) in order to read and spell words.
+From Nursery onwards, children are taught using the Read Write Inc. programme to recognise sounds (phonemes) and letters (graphemes) in order to read and spell words.

 As soon as children are ready, they will bring home a reading book.
 All reading books are banded according to their level of difficulty.
-Children also have a weekly visit to our school library.
+Children in Key Stage 1 also have a weekly visit to our school library.